intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 ### RFC Boilerplates

-As part of the RFC Style Guide (see {{RFC7322}} and {{STYLEGUIDE}}), new or modified RFC boilerplates (see {{RFC7841}}) considered under version 3 of the RFC Editor Model must be approved by the following parties, each of which has a separate area of responsibility with respect to boilerplates:
+RFC boilerplates (see {{RFC7841}}) are part of the RFC Style Guide, as defined below under {{practices}}.
+New or modified boilerplates considered under version 3 of the RFC Editor Model must be approved by the following parties, each of which has a separate area of responsibility with respect to boilerplates:

-* Each stream to which the boilerplate applies, which approves that the boilerplate meets its needs
+* Each applicable stream, which approves that the boilerplate meets its needs
 * The RSAB, which approves that the boilerplate is not in conflict with the boilerplate used in the other streams
 * The RPC, which approves that the language of the boilerplate conforms